isomerpages/moe-sengkangpri/index.md

       description: This is what we have been up to recently.
       cards:
         - title: Team Chess Winners!
-          description: Our SKLites won 3rd place at the national chess championships this year!
+          description: Our SKLites won 3rd place at this year's national chess championships!
           linktext: Learn more
           url: https://www.facebook.com/SengKangPrimarySchool/posts/pfbid028bSMRmwRhreDE2e7SRBkvtsSMBRDhqU8jQ47KC2iTM2mZeh6Ac5331nUpA8fTdbql
         - title: NPGC3 2024!